UKHomeOffice/engineering-guidance-and-standards/docs/standards/minimal-documentation-set-for-a-product.md

 A decision log should record key design decisions in context.
 A pattern should be selected to complement the team ways of working, and may include for example [Architecture Decision Records](https://adr.github.io/).

-### Product documentation MUST include incident management information
+### Product documentation MUST include runbooks for expected tasks

-An incident management process should include technical points of contact, runbooks, and disaster recovery information.
+Document any incident support and maintenance tasks that are the responsibility of the product team.

+Where a task can't be automated, provide a runbook detailing how to carry out that task.

 ### Product documentation MUST include information about observability